srh-bzd/ViroScan-nf/README.md

 ## Contributing

 We welcome contributions from the community!
-See our [Contributing guidelines](https://github.com/srh-bzd/Viroscan-nf/blob/main/CONTRIBUTING.md)
+See our [Contributing guidelines](https://github.com/srh-bzd/ViroScan-nf/blob/main/CONTRIBUTING.md)

 ## Report bugs and issues

 Found a bug or have a question?
-Please open an [issue](https://github.com/srh-bzd/Viroscan-nf/issues).
+Please open an [issue](https://github.com/srh-bzd/ViroScan-nf/issues).

 ## How to cite?

-Define how to cite my work
+No yet, but maybe later !

 # Acknowledgement

 Jacques Dainat (@Juke34)
-Development based on the Viroscan template (https://github.com/Juke34/BiTeN) made by Dainat J. <here put commit version>
+Development based on the BiTeN template (https://github.com/Juke34/BiTeN) made by Dainat J.